IntersectMBO/plutus/doc/tutorials/contract-testing.rst

    :start-after: START badUnitTest
    :end-before: END badUnitTest

-We can rerun the test using withDLTest_, supplying the original DL_ ``unitTest`` from which the test case was generated, as well as the underlying property:
+We can rerun the test using :hsobj:`Plutus.Contract.Test.ContractModel.withDLTest`, supplying the :hsobj:`Plutus.Contract.Test.ContractModel.DL` ``unitTest`` from which the test case was generated, as well as the underlying property:

 .. code-block:: text